EarthScope/rover/docs/bugs.md

 See the discussion on [reliability](./reliability.md).
 In short, there are some occasions when `rover compact` should be used, and some occasions where that is insufficient.

+## Ingest Limited to Single Days

+The `rover ingest` command rejects files that span multiple calendar days.
+This is because it works by blindly copying byte ranges based on the mseedindex output, and the targets for this data (the files in the local store) are per-day.

+This is not a problem for normal use (because files are donwloaded in day-sized chnuks), but is rstrictive when ingesting local files.